RickStrahl/swfox2024-wwdotnetbridge-revisited/Documents/White Paper/wwDotnetBridgeRevisited.md

 * Work .NET Collections from FoxPro

 ### Create a powerful String Formatter

+<small><i>

+**Demonstrates:**

+* Using .NET native String functions to format strings
+* Calling native .NET methods on objects without assembly loading
+* Invoking static methods
+* Creating simple wrapper functions for .NET functionality

+</i></small>

-The next example is a little more practical in that it provides most of .NET's string formatting features right into Visual FoxPro. .NET uses string formatters that allow powerful formatting of things like dates and numbers along with C style string format templates.
+This example is a little more practical: It makes most of .NET's string formatting features available to Visual FoxPro and exposes these as easy to use FoxPro functions. .NET has built-in string formatteing support that allow powerful formatting of things like dates and numbers along with C style string format templates.

-This sample demonstrates:

-* Calling into native .NET functions in the .NET Base Library
-* Invoking a static method

 In this example we'll access two native .NET features:

-* .NET's `.ToString()` object method which supports formatting
-* The `string.FormatString()` static method which allows for C Style Template strings
+* `ToString()`
+This method is a base method on the lowest level .NET object which is `System.Object` and `ToString()` exists on every object and value in .NET except `null`.
+Each type can implement a custom implementation relevant to the type, or
+* `System.String.FormatString()`
+Is a C-Style template string expansion method, that can be used to embed values more easily into strings using `{n}` value expansion.
+Additionally `FormatString()` supports the same format specifiers that `ToString()` supports on any templated values.

-#### Formatting Dates and Numbers or any Formattable .NET Type
+#### Formatting Dates and Numbers or any Formattable .NET Type with ToString()
-Format string has the ability to format any type that supports formatting via the `ToString()` method. `ToString()` is one of .NET's base object methods meaning **every object** (including strings, numbers, bools etc.) in .NET have a `.ToString()`.
-Any class can override `ToString()` and optionally provide the ability to format the output via a format string.
+The .NET `System.Object` base class exposes a `ToString()` method which ensures that **every .NET object and value** (except `null`) has a `ToString()` method, which allows you to write out any object as a string.
+Most common .NET types have practical `ToString()` implementations so that a number will write out the number as string, and date writes out in a common date format.
+More complex objects have custom `ToString()` implementations, and if you create your own classes you can override `ToString()` with your own string representation that makes sense.

+Additionally `ToString()` supports an optional format specifier for many common types, which is specifically useful for numbers and dates since these can be represented in so many different ways.

-The format specifier is similar in behavior to `Transform()` in FoxPro, except that .NET formatters tend to be much more flexible with many more options.
+`ToString()` with a format specifier is similar in behavior to `Transform()` in FoxPro, except that .NET formatters tend to be much more flexible with many more options.

-The most common formatters are Date and Number formatters, but many other types have formatters.
+The most common formatters are Date and Number formatters, but many other types also have formatters.
+To do this I'll implement  a `FormatValue()` function in FoxPro shown after the examples.

 Let's look at some Date formatting first: